 - role and responsibilities of each participating organisation; division of the EU grant (according to the above responsibilities);

 - modalities of payments and budget transfers among participating organisations.

 European Health Insurance Card

 If applicable, it is strongly recommended that young people and youth workers taking part in youth mobility projects are in possession of a European Health Insurance Card.
-This is a free card that gives access to medically necessary, state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Liechtenstein and Norway, under the same conditions and at the same cost (free in some countries) as people insured in that country.
+This is a free card that gives access to medically necessary, state-provided healthcare during a temporary stay in any of the 27 EU countries, Iceland, Liechtenstein, Norway and the UK under the same conditions and at the same cost (free in some countries) as people insured in that country.
 More information on the card and on how to obtain it is available at http://ec.europa.eu/social/main.jsp?catId=559.